gemini-cli-extensions/cloud-sql-sqlserver/README.md

 ## Supported Tools

 *   **Admin:**
-   	* `create_instance`: Use this tool to create an Postgres instance.
+   	* `create_instance`: Use this tool to create an SQL Server instance.
-   	* `create_user`: Use this tool to create Postgres-BUILT-IN or IAM-based users.
+   	* `create_user`: Use this tool to create SQL Server-BUILT-IN or IAM-based users.
-   	* `get_instance`: Use this tool to get details about an Postgres instance.
+   	* `get_instance`: Use this tool to get details about an SQL Server instance.
    	* `get_user`: Use this tool to get details about a user.
    	* `list_instances`: Use this tool to list instances in a given project and location.
    	* `list_users`: Use this tool to list users in a given project and location.